-We, the organisers of #humansconf that is, expect all participants, sponsors and organizers to behave according to our Code of Conduct - both at the conference and in all discussions around the conference (online and offline).
+We, the organisers of #humansconf that is, expect all participants, sponsors and organizers to behave according to our Code of Conduct - at all events that are hosted under the #humansconf name and in all discussions around these events (online and offline).

 Why we have a Code of Conduct?

-We are dedicated to create a conference where everybody can learn, teach, share, network and have a good time.
+We are dedicated to create a community and events where everybody can learn, teach, share, network and have a good time.
 This can only work when we are inclusive to the largest number of contributors and when we create an environment where everybody feels safe and welcome.
 And we need your help to achieve that.

 Safe & Welcoming Environment